-Then click Ecommerce Settings under the column on the right.
+Then click Ecommerce Settings under the View column on the right.

-Next, click sliders under Status and Enable Related Products, to turn it from off to on.
-Then click the Next Step button.
+Next, click the sliders under Enable Ecommerce and Enable Enhanced Ecommerce Reporting to turn the options from off to on.

 Enable Enhanced eCommerce in MonsterInsights

-In the left taskbar, navigate to the eCommerce tab and select the checkbox near Use Enhanced eCommerce.
+Log into your WordPress site admin and then go to Insights » Settings » eCommerce tab and select the checkbox near Use Enhanced eCommerce.

 Clear all caches